Zim2erman2/angular-mw741u/TUTORIAL.md

 1. Download the dataset you want to use.

 3. Setup the yaml file.
 Check out `configs/demo_edges2handbags_folder.yaml` for folder-based dataset organization.
 Change the `data_root` field to the path of your downloaded dataset.
-For list-based dataset organization, check
+For list-based dataset organization, check out `configs/demo_edges2handbags_list.yaml`